OCHA DHARMA:

 We offer:

-• 1-on-1 mentorship in spiritual practice
+• 1-on-1 mentorship in spiritual practice (by request)

-Going forward, we would like to offer healing ceremonies, public community and private events.
 We welcome multiracial, multi-gendered, multigenerational and multi-lineage practitioners and aspirants, with a focus on Black and Brown communities.
 We offer the material on this site to all who resonate with our goals and interests.

-2023 Seasonal Gatherings
+Seasonal Gatherings

 Gatherings